Aga Muhlach: Reception

-Muhlach is considered one of the most bankable actors in the Philippine entertainment industry.
-He is known for being one of the Philippine cinema's leading men of romantic dramas, being partnered up with well-known leading ladies such as Lea Salonga, Sharon Cuneta, Claudine Barretto, Maricel Soriano, Angel Locsin, Regine Velasquez, Kris Aquino, Aiko Melendez, Anne Curtis and recently Bea Alonzo and Bela Padilla.
-He is also claimed as a multi-media product endorser, a role model to Filipinos of all ages, a supporter of underprivileged children, a matinee idol, and multi-award-winning actor.
+Muhlach is an actor in the Philippine entertainment industry.
+He is known for being one of the Philippine cinema's leading men of romantic dramas, being partnered with leading ladies such as Lea Salonga, Sharon Cuneta, Claudine Barretto, Maricel Soriano, Angel Locsin, Regine Velasquez, Kris Aquino, Aiko Melendez, Anne Curtis and recently Bea Alonzo and Bela Padilla.
+He has been described as a multi-media product endorser, a role model to Filipinos of all ages, a supporter of underprivileged children, a matinee idol, and multi-award-winning actor.

 Personal life

 Early in his acting career, he was often rejected for roles.
 For example, Lily Monteverde, a Regal Films producer turned him down many times after talent manager Douglas Quijano introduced Muhlach and the film Bagets to her.
-Muchlach also had financial problems and was often without money.
+Muhlach also had financial problems and was often without money.
 In the early 1990s, he received upbeat projects In 1992.
 Lily Monteverde produced Sinungaling Mong Puso with Vilma Santos, which gained Aga Muhlach his Best Supporting Actor.
 He also gained notoriety for his on and off again relationship with Janice De Belen as they starred in Pakasalan Mo Ako with co-stars John Estrada and Gabby Concepcion.

 From 1990 to 1999, he was the highest paid actor in the Philippines, paired with Aiko Melendez in May Minamahal, (1994, 1997) Kris Aquino (1993, 1994), Ruffa Gutierrez, G. Toengi (1999), Mikee Cojuangco-Jaworski (1994, 1998) Regine Velasquez, (1999, 2001, 2012) Lorna Tolentino, (1996) Carmina Villaroel, (1994, 1996) Maricel Laxa, (1994) Dawn Zulueta, (1993) beauty queen Dayanara Torres (1995) Lea Salonga, (1992, 1995) Alice Dixson and Snooky Serna (1991).

 In the 2000s he worked with controversial sex goddess Joyce Jimenez in 2001 on the sitcom TV Da Body en Da Guard and even in the rom-com film "Narinig Mo Na Ba Ang Latest?"
 In 2001, he starred in the box office hit Pangako Ikaw Lang with Velasquez.
 In 2002, he starred with future box office actresses Claudine Barretto in Kailangan Kita in 2002, and Dubai 2005, Sharon Cuneta in Kung Ako Na Lang Sana (2003), Kristine Hermosa in All My Life 2004, Maricel Soriano and Angelica Panganiban in A Love Story (2007) and 2008 with Anne Curtis in When Love Begins.
 In the 2010s he starred in In The Name of Love with Angel Locsin, "First Love" (2018) with Bea Alonzo as well as Miracle in Cell No. 7 in 2019 with Bela Padilla.